It’s important to know what type of employee you are so you are aware of your rights and obligations.

 Office of Industrial Relations - Queensland gives information about workplace relations including long service leave, child employment, private employment agents, trading hours, workers' accommodation, public holidays, and wages and conditions for public sector and local government employees.

 Queensland Industrial Relations Commission is an independent tribunal established to conciliate and arbitrate industrial matters in Queensland.
-The QIRC provides information about whether you are covered by state or federal legislation.
+The QIRC provides information about awards and agreements.

 Workplace Health and Safety Queensland is the state government department that deals with complaints about workplace harassment, safety and fatigue.
 They also give information on making a complaint internally through your workplace or externally through their complaints process.

 Department of Industry - Single Business Service gives information and referral services to independent contractors.

 Australian Council of Trade Unions give help to union members about employment matters.